Received Signal Strength Based Wireless Source Localization with Inaccurate Anchor Position: Robust Localization Considering Inaccurate Anchor Positions

 It is also convenient and straightforward to use the solution of Eq.\eqref{eq:convex form} as an initial point for the original problem Eq.\eqref{eq:original problem for rounding} and run a local optimization method.
-However, Eq.\eqref{eq:original problem for rounding} is non-differentiable and not very smooth.
+However, Eq.\eqref{eq:original problem for rounding} is non-differentiable and not completely smooth.
 In contrast, Eq.\eqref{eq:revision of min-max model with rank one constraint} is smooth and asymptotic optimal.
-But in Eq.\eqref{eq:revision of min-max model with rank one constraint}, the constraints are complicated and so it is hard to compute the Newton step.
+However, in Eq.\eqref{eq:revision of min-max model with rank one constraint}, the constraints are complicated so that it is hard to compute the Newton step.

 Randomization is another way to extract an approximate solution from an SDR solution.
 The key of this method is to use $X^*-\mathbf{\mathbf{x}}^*{\mathbf{\mathbf{x}}^*}^T$ of Eq.\eqref{eq:convex form} as a covariance matrix.
-We generate random vectors $\xi_\mathbf{\mathbf{x}}\sim N(0,X^*) $, then use the random vector to construct an approximate solution in a problem-dependent way.
+We generate random vectors $\xi_\mathbf{\mathbf{x}}\sim N(0,X^*) $, and then use the random vector to construct an approximate solution in a problem-dependent way.
 The rounding algorithm using randomization is described in Alg.\ref{alg:refine solution}.